← My Learning Podcast

 Sarah

-Can you give me a concrete example of how this plays out?
+Can you give me a concrete example of how that might play out?

 Mike